Plaza San Martín, Lima: Precedents

 The location of the plaza had been the site of the San Juan de Dios hospital which was torn down in 1850 and replaced by a railway station, which in turn was torn down between 1911 and 1918.

-Revolutionary politician Bernardo de Monteagudo was assassinated on the Plazoleta de la Micheo, now part of the plaza, in 1825.
+Revolutionary politician Bernardo de Monteagudo was assassinated on the adjacent Plazoleta de la Micheo, now part of the plaza, in 1825.
+Later, on July 26, 1872, Silvestre Gutiérrez, a participant of the coup d'état headed by his brother Tomás, was killed in a shootout at the station.

 Construction

 The Plaza San Martín was inaugurated on July 27, 1921 in celebration of the 100th anniversary of the independence of Peru.
 The design, ornamentation, furnishing, and gardening of the plaza was designed by Spanish architect Manuel Piqueras Cotolí.
 The benches and handrails were constructed out of marble and the paving, of granite.
 There were also four water fountains, bronze streetlamps, and flower-filled gardens.
 The design for the monument to José de San Martín was chosen in a contest in which the design created by the Spanish sculptor Mariano Benlliure emerged victorious and illustrated San Martin during his voyage across the Andes.